hanipatel2510/SQL/PR1-Data-Digger/README.md

 * Used aggregate functions such as `MAX()`, `MIN()`, `AVG()`, `SUM()`, and `COUNT()`.
 * Used `GROUP BY`, `LIMIT`, and PostgreSQL date calculations for data analysis.

+---

+## 🚀 Future Scope

+* Add more customers, products, and order records for larger-scale analysis.
+* Add advanced SQL queries using JOINs, subqueries, and views.
+* Create stored procedures and functions for reusable database operations.
+* Add indexes to improve database query performance.
+* Build dashboards using Power BI or Tableau for visual analysis.
+* Connect the PostgreSQL database with a web application for real-time data management.

+---

 ## 🏁 Conclusion

 * Data Digger provides practical experience in working with a relational E-Commerce database using PostgreSQL.